-Greece: Mayor players in offshore wind farm market increased their interest26.
-October 2020. / SEE Energy News
+Greece: Mayor players in offshore wind farm market increased their interest, SEE Energy News

 The Greek Government intends to use funds from the European Green Deal to help the corporate sector start the production of components for renewable energy plants and for the infrastructure necessary for offshore wind power, such as undersea power cables.